 Every fall, your Medicare Part D Prescription Drug Plan will send you an Annual Notice of Coverage that tells you about any coverage changes for the next year.
 You may want to review your plan coverage.
 If you want to switch to a different plan, the Medicare Annual Election Period is one opportunity to do so.

 Medicare Part D also may cover some self-injected medicines, such as insulin for diabetes.
 But if you go to a doctor’s office or other outpatient facility to receive, for example, chemotherapy, dialysis or other medicines that are injected or given intravenously, Medicare Part B — not Part D —may help pay for those treatments.
 Medicare Part D does not typically cover over-the-counter medications.

 If you have a low income, you might be eligible for Medicare Part D Extra Help.

-Do you have other questions about Medicare Part D prescription drug coverage or need help finding a Medicare Part D Prescription Drug Plan that may suit your needs?
-I am happy to help you.
-Use the links below to schedule a phone call with me or to ask me to email you information.
+Do you want to look for a Medicare Part D Prescription Drug Plan in your area that may suit your needs?.
 You can use the Compare Plans button on this page if you are exploring Medicare coverage options.